Elevation Grade Calculator

 Frequently asked questions

-What is the difference between grade percentage and angle of inclination?
+What's the difference between grade percentage and angle in degrees?